CubeLuke/Rubiks-Cube-Solver/README.md

 # Rubiks-Cube-Solver
 Rubik's Cube Solver coded in Python.
 Solver Coded by Lucas Liberacki and Tom Brannan

 To run the Solver, run the cube.py file.
 The GUI will automatically start up.
 If you get errors, there is a chance that you do not have tkinter installed.
 That is necessary to have in order to run the GUI.

+#Features
 Just read the instructions to see some of the features that are included in the Solver.
 Various features included are:
 *User or program generated scrambles